laurent22/joplin/README.md

 To start it, type `joplin`.

-For usage information, please see the full [Joplin Terminal Application Documentation](http://joplin.cozic.net/terminal).
+For usage information, please refer to the full [Joplin Terminal Application Documentation](http://joplin.cozic.net/terminal).

 # Features